-Beth Mulcahy is the Founding Attorney and Senior Partner of the MULCAHY LAW FIRM, P.C.
-The firm’s legal practice has focused on the representation of hundreds of community associations throughout the State of Arizona since 1996.
+Beth Mulcahy founded the MULCAHY LAW FIRM, P.C. in 1996 and is the firmís Senior Partner.
+The firmís legal practice focuses on the representation of over a thousand community associations throughout Arizona.

 Beth graduated from Marquette University in Milwaukee, Wisconsin with a Bachelor of Arts Degree in Political Science in 1992.
-While at Marquette, Beth played number one doubles for the varsity women's tennis team for four consecutive years and was the team captain.
+While at Marquette, she played number one doubles for the varsity women's tennis team for four consecutive years and was the team captain.
 Beth earned her Juris Doctor degree from Marquette University Law School in 1995 where she was on the Deanís List and a member of the Marquette University Law Review.
-Beth is licensed to practice law in the State of Wisconsin, the State of Arizona and the State of California.
+Beth is currently pursuing an M.S.degree in Executive Leadership through the University of San Diego School of Business Administration.
+Beth is licensed to practice law in Arizona, California and Wisconsin.

-Beth is a member of CAI’s College of Community Association Lawyers (CCAL).
+Beth is a member of Community Association Institute's (CAI) College of Community Association Lawyers (CCAL).
 Of the thousands of attorneys practicing community association law in the United States, fewer than 150 have been granted membership in the College.
 CCAL attorneys commit themselves to high standards of professional and ethical conduct and work to create a community of experienced legal professionals to advance community association law for the betterment of the communities they serve.

 On a personal note, Beth is married to John Elardo, Esq. and they have two children.
 She enjoys spending time with her family, playing tennis and reading in her spare time.